asolutioncompany/cache-enabler-dark-fork/README.md

 /*
  * Adjust and add your own CSS to complete your dark theme.
  *
- * Use "my-dark-theme" as the selector for the dark theme, adjusting the "my" prefix set in Cache Enabler.
+ * Use "cedf-dark-theme" as the selector for the dark theme.
+ *
+ * Do not change this class name since it is used by Cache Enabler.
  */

-/* Example to change the default website colors for the dark theme */ body.my-dark-theme {
+/* Example to change the default website colors for the dark theme */ body.cedf-dark-theme {
     background-color: #121212;
     color: #f7f7f7;
 }

-/* Example to change colors for a section of the dark theme */ body.my-dark-theme article {
+/* Example to change colors for a section of the dark theme */ body.cedf-dark-theme article {
     background-color: #232323;
     color: #f7f7f7;
 }